OUR

 Concentrating our efforts into the following four areas means every part of our business is pulling towards our ambition – to lead the whisky industry in making tangible change that benefits people and planet.

 A unique blend of crops, soil, water, weather, people and more goes into making our whisky.
-The French call this terroir and we strive to look after that special blend.
-This includes supporting local farmers – using grains that are grown as close to our sites as possible – and working with them to cut their own carbon footprint.
+The French call this ‘terroir’ and we strive to look after that special blend.
+This includes supporting local farmers – using local grain where we can – and working with them to cut our carbon footprint.

 Nurturing Terroir also means looking beyond the here and now.
 Making whisky is a patient business – many of our brands don’t hit the shelves before they’re 12 years old – so we’re taking steps to protect the land for years to come.